 Injecting brisket is a common technique to ensure more flavorful and juicy meat.
 There are brands like Meat Church that make an injection or you can use a bone or beef broth.
 If injection sounds like too much trouble, you can also marinate the brisket.
 This Traeger-approved marinade features garlic and red wine.
 This step is optional.

 When it comes to smoke flavors, hickory is often mentioned for its robust flavor.
 Some like to mix it with a milder wood like oak to balance the flavors, and others like to sweeten it with apple, cherry, or maple wood.
 Any or all of these smoke flavors are a safe bet for smoked brisket, and if you really want to get creative try pecan wood.
 The nutty flavor adds a whole new layer of depth to brisket, and pairs especially well with sweet and spicy flavors.
-Also try our Texas pellet blend which has hints of mesquite, oak, and pecan.

 We recommend that you cook brisket with the fat side down.
 Here's why: